Joe Cocker and Special Guest Dave Mason at Hard Rock Live

 In 1969, Mason pursued a solo career.
 A prolific artist, Mason has penned over 100 songs.
 He struck gold with the album Alone Together, which is considered a rock classic.
 This was followed by five albums including Dave Mason and Mariposa De Oro, four of which received gold albums.
 Let It Flow, which has gone well over platinum, contained the Top 10 single “We Just Disagree.”

 In addition to performing to sold-out audiences, Mason performed is linked with and has performed on a number of albums including The Rolling Stones’ Beggars Banquet; George Harrison’s All Things Must Pass; Paul McCartney’s Listen To What The Man Said and Jimi Hendrix’s Electric Ladyland.
 One of the songs from Electric Ladyland, “All Along the Watchtower,” featured Mason playing acoustic guitar.
 This song, written by Bob Dylan, remains a favorite in Mason’s live show.

 Mason was inducted into the Rock and Roll Hall of Fame as a founding member of the group Traffic, and is considered an important figure in American music history.
 With a career spanning nearly 50 years, Mason is hailed as one of the most talented songwriters and guitarists in the world.

-Mason is a tireless supporter of philanthropic causes including Work Vessels for Vets, Yoga Blue, and Kids Rock.Be sure to tell them Soul Of Miami sent you!
+Mason is a tireless supporter of philanthropic causes including Work Vessels for Vets, Yoga Blue, and Kids Rock.If you love Soul Of Miami, please consider leaving a testimonial.